-- In order to pick up or have deliver a ballot on Election Day, the voter must execute the Election Day Vote-by-Mail Ballot Delivery Affidavit (Form DS-DE 136 ENG/SPN; R1S-2.052, Fla.
+- The voter or designee on the voter's behalf must state the emergency reason(s) as to why the voter is unable to go to the early voting location in his or her county or to his or her assigned polling location on Election Day. - Form DS-DE 162 is available on Forms webpage.
+The form is incorporated by reference into R1S-2.052, Fla.
 Admin.
-Code) stating the emergency as to why the voter is unable to go to his or her assigned polling location.
-(Section 101.62(4)(c)5., F.S.). - If the designee is picking up or asking for delivery on behalf of voter, the designee must also complete a separate affidavit as required by Section 101.62(4)(c)4., Fla.
-Stat.
-(See DS-DE 37 ENG/SPN on Forms webpage) - Exception: A supervised voting situation on Election Day in an assisted living facility or nursing home as permitted under Section 101.655, F.S.
+Code (Section 101.62(4)(c)5., F.S.). - If the designee is picking up or asking for delivery on behalf of voter, the designee must also complete a separate affidavit on Form for Personal Delivery of Vote-by-Mail Ballot, Form DS-DE 162 Forms webpage) - Exception: A supervised voting situation on Election Day in an assisted living facility or nursing home as permitted under Section 101.655, F.S.